DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{I}{n} application areas such as finance and healthcare, reliability and interpretability are strongly desired.
 Thus, powerful and globally interpretable models are well appreciated in real-world applications.
 In \cite{guidotti2018survey}, the global interpretability is defined as, \emph{we are able to understand the whole logic of a model and follow the entire reasoning leading to all the different possible outcomes}.
-Commonly-used linear classifiers, e.g., Logistic Regression (LR), are simple and globally interpretable.
+Some commonly-used classifiers, e.g., Logistic Regression (LR), are simple and globally interpretable.
 However, LR usually has relatively poor performances, and it is hard for LR to model complex nonlinear interactions among features in tabular data.
 To improve the performances of LR, heavy handcrafted feature engineering is usually required.
 On the other hand, Deep Neural Networks (DNNs) \cite{zhang2016deep} and tree ensemble models \cite{chen2016xgboost,ke2017lightgbm} are able to take use of complex nonlinear feature interactions.
-However, as pointed in \cite{guidotti2018survey}, these methods are not globally interpretable.
-Fortunately, automatic feature crossing, which takes cross-product of sparse features, is a practical direction in automated machine learning \cite{quanming2018taking}.
+However, as pointed in \cite{guidotti2018survey,hall2019introduction}, these methods are not globally interpretable.
+That is to say, we need to trade-off between the performance and the interpretability \cite{hall2019introduction}.
+Fortunately, automatic feature crossing, which takes cross-product of categorical features, is a practical direction in automated machine learning \cite{quanming2018taking}, as well as a key direction for automatic feature engineering.
 It is a promising way to capture the interactions among categorical features in tabular data in real-world applications \cite{chapelle2015simple,yuanfei2019autocross}.
 Via automatic generation of cross features, we can achieve better performances with the simple LR model without heavy handcrafted feature engineering.
 As pointed in \cite{yuanfei2019autocross}, cross features, instead of latent embeddings or latent representations in DNN, are highly interpretable.
 Moreover, utilizing cross features is more flexible and suitable for large-scale online tasks \cite{cheng2016wide,yuanfei2019autocross}.
 With the research on automatic feature crossing, we can make the simple LR model powerful and globally interpretable simultaneously, and thus reliable models can be obtained in real-world applications.